opensourcecobol/opensourcecobol4j/README_JP.md

 cobj-idx load <indexed file>
     Load the data from stdin into the indexed file.
-    The default format of the input data is SQUENTIAL of COBOL.
+    The default format of the input data is SEQUENTIAL of COBOL.

 cobj-idx load <indexed file> <input file>
-    Load data from the input fiile into the indexed file.
+    Load data from the input file into the indexed file.
-    The default format of the input data is SQUENTIAL of COBOL.
+    The default format of the input data is SEQUENTIAL of COBOL.

 cobj-idx unload <indexed file>
     Write the records stored in the indexed file into stdout.